Analog-Devices-MSDK/MAX-BLE-Toolkit/src/dtm/README.md

 ## RX
 ![RX](assets/rx.png)
-- PORT: Serial port to connect to as HCI
+- Port: Serial port to connect to as HCI
 - Baud: Baudrate for HCI device
 - PHY: Data rate standard
 - Channel: RF channel to transmit on